samrudha01codespace/BOLO_2.0/README.md

 ## Features:

 ### 1. Grammar Corrector:
-EduLife's Grammar Corrector feature is designed to help you improve your English speaking skills by providing real-time corrections as you speak.
+Bolo's Grammar Corrector feature is designed to help you improve your English speaking skills by providing real-time corrections as you speak.
 Here's how it works:

 - **Real-time Correction:** Speak in English, and EduLife will analyze your sentences for grammatical errors on the fly.
 - **Correction Suggestions:** Receive instant feedback with corrected versions of your statements, highlighting errors and suggesting improvements.